LogoLogo

 Deploy LibrePhotos using Docker

-The LibrePhotos instance consists of several containers, such as a database container and a container for the backend of the app.
+The LibrePhotos instance consists of several containers, such as a database container and a container for the app's backend.
 To make the deployment of multi-container applications more efficient, the Docker Compose tool is used.

 Preparing a working directory

-For convenient deployment and management, prepare a specific directory where all LibrePhotos-related files will be located.
+For convenient deployment and management, prepare a specific directory for all LibrePhotos-related files.

-Open the downloaded archive and extract the librephotos-docker folder to an easily accessible location.
+1. Open the downloaded archive and extract the librephotos-docker-main folder to an easily accessible location.

 This will be the working directory of your LibrePhotos Docker container.